 Second, one needs to have knowledge of the subject they teach – whatever it may be.
 Bear in mind that knowledge doesn’t simply equal nativeness: one must know rules, terminology, vocabulary and more.
 Being just a fluent speaker won’t do.

 Third and most importantly, there is vocation.
 Not everyone who checks the boxes above will succeed as a teacher, and it is not because they are not knowledgeable or qualified; they may not be cut out for it regardless of being native or non-native.

 To put it simply, the way I see it, NNESTs are success stories.
 They should serve as inspiration to learners because they’ve made it.
 They have mastered a foreign language and have done so in such a way that they are now able to pass on that knowledge and help others achieve the same.

 It is somewhat like having a trainer at the gym who got themselves in shape; or a brilliant public speaker who used to stutter; or immigrants who make a life for themselves in a new country.
 In all honesty, we all want to be that person who proves it is possible, that person who inspires others to keep trying.

 Are all NNESTs good teachers?
 No. In the same way there are terrible native-speaking teachers.
 A teacher is neither good nor bad because they were born speaking this or that language.
 A teacher is good or bad based on their training, on their vocation, on their willingness to excel.

-* Vertices does not subscribe to these specific beliefs.
+* vspoke language does not subscribe to these specific beliefs.
 We believe grammar and vocabulary and fluency can be studied regardless of levels and can be taught by NESTs and NNESTs alike.

 This article was first published here.